-- 1. Staff team meets to perform an initial needs assessment based on available data (statistical and anecdotal). - 2.
+- 1. Staff team meets to perform an initial needs assessment based on available data (statistical and anecdotal).
+Karen/Shannon/Elena Norbert/ - 2.
 Initial needs assessment is brought to the whole team to determine additional areas of need; prioritize the needs; and develop goals to address between one and three need areas.
-The timeline of the goals may be several years in the future to allow for full implementation of a plan. - 3.
-Staff team meets to develop an actionable plan to address the identified needs areas. - 4.
+The timeline of the goals may be several years in the future to allow for full implementation of a plan.
+At a meeting before CSC meeting, using the needs assessment as a guide. - 3.
+Staff team meets to develop an actionable plan to address the identified needs areas. (this was with Karen/Shannon/Mickey). - 4.
 The initial actionable plan is brought to the whole team for review and revisions are made as necessary. - 5.
 The Title IA plan is presented to the community at the annual Title IA meeting in the fall of the following year. - 6.
-Recruitment of stakeholders to be a part of the planning team occurs during the fall Title IA meeting. - C. Use the following table to summarize the steps and activities of the planning process.
+Recruitment of stakeholders to be a part of the planning team occurs during the fall Title IA meeting.

+C. Use the following table to summarize the steps and activities of the planning process.
 Provide information about meeting dates and agenda items/topics as well as future meeting dates.

-Meeting Dates Agenda Topics/Planning Steps Participants at Meetings (check all that apply) 2/13/2024 Title IA Budget ☑ Planning Team ☑ All Staff ☑ Parents/Community 2/13/2024 Parent/Family Engagement Plan Development □ Planning Team □ All Staff ⊠ Parents/Community 2/13/2024 Educational Overview ⊠ Planning Team □ All Staff ⊠ Parents/Community 09/25/2023 Open House ☑ Planning Team □ All Staff ☑ Parents/Community 4/15/24 Needs Assessment ☑ Planning Team □ All Staff □ Parents/Community 04/23/2024 CSC meeting □ Planning Team □ All Staff ⊠ Parents/Community mm/dd/yy □ Planning Team □ All Staff □ Parents/Community mm/dd/yy □ Planning Team □ All Staff □ Parents/Community mm/dd/yy □ Planning Team □ All Staff □ Parents/Community mm/dd/yy □ Planning Team □ All Staff □ Parents/Community
+Meeting Dates Agenda Topics/Planning Steps Participants at Meetings (check all that apply) 9/8/2024 Title IA Budget ☑ Planning Team ☑ All Staff ☑ Parents/Community 9/8/2024 Parent/Family Engagement Plan Development Planning Team All Staff Parents/Community 9/8/202 Educational Overview ⊠ Planning Team □ All Staff ⊠ Parents/Community 09/23/2024 Open House ⊠ Planning Team □ All Staff ⊠ Parents/Community 2/10/24 Needs Assessment ☑ Planning Team □ All Staff □ Parents/Community 5/8/25 CSC meeting □ Planning Team □ All Staff ⊠ Parents/Community mm/dd/yy Planning Team All Staff Parents/Community mm/dd/yy Planning Team All Staff Parents/Community mm/dd/yy □ Planning Team □ All Staff □ Parents/Community mm/dd/yy Planning Team All Staff Parents/Community